kovidgoyal/calibre/manual/conversion.rst

 ~~~~~~~~~~~~~~~~~~~

 The first, most important, setting to decide on when converting to PDF is the page
 size.
-By default, calibre uses a page size defined by the current
+By default, calibre uses a page size of "U.S. Letter".
+You can change this
-:guilabel:`Output profile`.
+to another standard page size or a completely custom size in the :guilabel:`PDF Output`
+section of the conversion dialog.
+If you are generating a PDF to be used ona
+specific device, you can turn on the option to use the page size from the
+:guilabel:`output profile` instead.
 So if your output profile is set to Kindle, calibre
 will create a PDF with page size suitable for viewing on the small kindle
 screen.
-However, if you view this PDF file on a computer screen, then it will
-appear to have too large fonts.
-To create "normal" sized PDFs, use the
-:guilabel:`Override page size` option under :guilabel:`PDF Output` in the conversion dialog.

 Headers and Footers
 ^^^^^^^^^^^^^^^^^^^^